-MDiv students are required to complete four months of full-time mentored Experiential Integration (El).
+MDiv students are required to complete four months of full-time mentored Experiential Integration (EI).
 Students should carefully plan for their Experiential Integration requirements with the faculty supervisor.
-El is generally four to twelve months in duration, depending upon the number of hours per week students are able to devote to the ministry.
+EI is generally four to twelve months in duration, depending upon the number of hours per week students are able to devote to the ministry.
 The minimum requirement is three months (12 weeks or 480 hours).
-Some students choose to complete El over a longer period while working or studying part-time.
-Though El is non-credit, there is a one-time fee of \$150 for processing, registration, and supervision.
+Some students choose to complete EI over a longer period while working or studying part-time.
+Though EI is non-credit, there is a one-time fee of \$150 for processing, registration, and supervision.

-Prerequisite: Completion of a minimum of 48 credit hours of the program, including one of: CM 600, 601 or LE 605, and permission of the program coordinator.
+Prerequisite: Completion of a minimum of 48 credit hours of the program, including CM 600, and permission of the program coordinator.